Ramones: Final years (1990–1996)

-Aftermath and deaths of original and former members
+Aftermath and deaths of members

 On July 20, 1999, Dee Dee, Johnny, Joey, Tommy, Marky, and C. J. appeared together at the Virgin Megastore in New York City for an autograph signing.
 This was the last occasion on which the original four members of the group appeared together.
-Joey and Marky, who had been involved in a feud, buried the hatchet and made up on live radio on the Howard Stern Show that same year.
+Joey and Marky, who had been involved in a feud, buried the hatchet and made up on live radio on The Howard Stern Show that same year.
 Joey, who had been diagnosed with lymphoma in 1995, died of the illness in New York on April 15, 2001.
 Tommy, Richie and C. J. were the only former bandmates to attend his funeral.
 Joey and Richie had a close friendship during their time together in the band and the latter expressed sadness over not being able to reconnect with Joey before his death.

 On March 18, 2002, the Ramones were inducted into the Rock and Roll Hall of Fame, which specifically named Dee Dee, Johnny, Joey, Tommy, and Marky.
 At the ceremony, the surviving inductees spoke on behalf of the band.
 Johnny spoke first, thanking the band's fans and blessing George W. Bush and his presidency, and America.
 Tommy spoke next, saying how honored the band felt, but how much it would have meant for Joey.
 Dee Dee humorously congratulated and thanked himself, while Marky thanked Tommy for influencing his drum style.
 Green Day played "Teenage Lobotomy", "Rockaway Beach", and "Blitzkrieg Bop" as a tribute, demonstrating the Ramones' continuing influence on later rock musicians.
 The ceremony was one of Dee Dee's last public appearances, as he was found dead on June 5, 2002, from a heroin overdose.

-On November 30, 2003, New York City unveiled a sign designating East 2nd Street at the corner of Bowery as Joey Ramone Place.
-The singer lived on East 2nd for a time, and the sign is near the former Bowery site of CBGB.
 The documentary film End of the Century: The Story of the Ramones came out in 2004.
 Johnny, who had been diagnosed with prostate cancer in 1999, died on September 15, 2004, in Los Angeles, shortly after the film's release.
 On the same day as Johnny's death, the world's first Ramones Museum opened its doors to the public.
 Located in Berlin, Germany, the museum features more than 300 items of memorabilia, including a pair of stage-worn jeans from Johnny, a stage-worn glove from Joey, Marky's sneakers, and C. J.'s stage-worn bass strap.
-On October 8, 2004, Tommy Ramone, C. J. Ramone, Clem Burke, and Daniel Rey performed in the "Ramones Beat on Cancer" concert.
+On October 8, 2004, Tommy Ramone, C. J. Ramone, Clem Burke, and Daniel Rey performed together in the "Ramones Beat on Cancer" concert.
+Burke, who briefly replaced Richie in the Ramones in 1987, died on April 6, 2025, after a battle with cancer, making him the first non-original member of the band to die.